6 Tips to Keep Your Technology Safe from Cyber Attacks

 Protect Your Credentials

-People usually keep simple passwords so they can remember them easily.
-However, they don’t know that several software and hackers are cracking it out.
-Nowadays, different tools that quickly unlock your profile by predicting your passwords are available.
-To avoid such disasters, keep changing your passwords; always keep it complex.
-Use special characters in it.
-Use password generators to generate some high-end passwords to keep your data safe.
+People usually tend to keep simple passwords so that they can remember them easily.
+However, they don’t know that some software and hackers are able to crack it out without using much of their efforts.
+With growing technology, different tools have been developed that quickly unlock your profile by predicting your passwords.

 Keep Your Eyes Open

-Here are some of the most common threats.
 Maintain a close eye on your devices.
 Never leave your phone or laptop unattended, even if you are going for a few seconds.
 Always take your stuff with you and keep everything locked.
-Never trust anyone with your data, and remember that data is today’s most valuable asset.

 Keep Your System Up to Date

-According to leaf-it, keeping your mobile and other software up to date can prevent data loss.
+According to Leaf-it, keeping your mobile and other software up to date can prevent data loss.
 It is essential to keep an eye on the updates to avoid mishaps.
 Organizations should also invest in patch management to provide the highest data and device security level.
 In reality, hackers will take advantage of your carelessness with technology to gain control of your device.

 Report the Suspicious Accounts